Spinal Cord Injuries

 The impact doesn’t stop there.
-Consider your quality of life from loss of bladder control or sexual function.
+Consider your quality of life from the loss of bladder control or sexual function.
 Many spinal cord injury victims have to modify their homes or vehicles, incurring additional costs.
 It’s often impossible to return to their former jobs or to even work at all.

 Is it fair for a spinal cord accident victim to add financial worries to their already traumatic injury?
-Willie Powells doesn’t think so.
+Willie D. Powells III doesn’t think so.
 While financial compensation won’t reverse your injury, it can improve your quality of life and possibly increase your chances of a better recovery.

 Receiving the compensation you need and deserve can remove some financial burdens so you can focus on your recovery and get the most out of life.
 Contact the Houston spinal cord injury legal team with Willie D. Powells III & Associates, PLLC, for your free consultation by calling (713) 766-0644 today.